batdowg/cbs/CONTEXT.md

 13.3 Data models: `CBS Data tables.xlsx`
 13.4 Branding asset: `KT-KepnerTregoe-CMYK-wtag (trans).png`
 13.5 Site map and access: `Site Map and access.xlsx`

+## Latest update done by codex 08/19/2025 11:24 EST
+Added an app_settings table and seeded default From addresses for prework, certificates, and client setup mail categories Introduced a reusable emailer module that resolves From addresses from settings or environment variables and logs mock sends with [MAIL-OUT] when SMTP details are missing
+Implemented an admin-only Settings blueprint with UI for editing mail From addresses and triggering test sends Created a shared navigation template that shows a Settings link only to application admins Documented required SMTP environment variables and default authentication details in the README Updated project context to mark mail settings scaffolding as complete and note [MAIL-OUT] behavior when SMTP is absent